-I have seen some people dividing their 2 crore of cover into 4 policies of 50 lacs each with 4 different companies and it’s a little bit of stretch.
-In almost all the cases, 1 single policy of a big amount is good enough.
+I have seen some people dividing their 2 crores of the cover into 4 policies of 50 lacs each with 4 different companies and it’s a little bit of stretch.
+In almost all cases, 1 single policy of a big amount is good enough.

-However if you still feel that you want to break it into two policies, that’s the maximum you should do.
-Also some people who are buying another term plan after couple of years should not note this point that they should eventually not have more than 2 policies.
+However, if you still feel that you want to break it into two policies, that’s the maximum you should do.
+Also, some people who are buying another term plan after a couple of years should not note this point that they should eventually not have more than 2 policies.

-I suggest you don’t do that, because as per life insurance policies, a company should know how much cover you already have and only based on that they will offer you additional cover.
+I suggest you don’t do that because as per life insurance policies, a company should know how much coverage you already have and only based on that they will offer you additional cover.

 If you have already bought a term plan without mentioning your old policies, you should reach the customer care of your term plan company and share with them about your old policies.

-There are various online brokers now a days like Coverfox or Policybazaar which are building a long term business in the insurance space and provide various extra benefits to their customers like fast service, claim settlement assistance without you (customer) incurring extra cost, because they get compensated by the insurer (without putting any additional cost on your pocket).
+There are various online brokers which are building a long term business in the insurance space and provide various extra benefits to their customers like fast service, claim settlement assistance without you (customer) incurring extra cost, because they get compensated by the insurer (without putting any additional cost on your pocket).

 You can approach these brokers if you really feel they will add value to your transaction.
 I am not saying that online brokers are the only way to buy.
 If you are very critical of them or are old fashioned, then you can directly reach to company or your neighborhood broker.

-One of the things which you should immediately do after receiving the policy is to check all the fine points and the copy of your medical examination.
-Now a days , the policy papers have your medical records.
+One of the things which you should immediately do after receiving the policy is to check all the fine points and a copy of your medical examination.
+Nowadays, the policy papers have your medical records.

-Kindly go through each point and make sure things like you age, name, blood group, address and other important things are mentioned correctly.
+Kindly go through each point and make sure things like your age, name, blood group, address and other important things are mentioned correctly.

 There have been cases, where the information has been wrong.
 If things are wrong, you can reach out to their company customer care to get it corrected.

-A better way to find out your coverage is to find out 300 times of your monthly expenses and add up your outstanding liabilities to it.
-At the end you can include 30-40 lacs more into the final number to take care of your other financial goals in future like kids education etc.
+A better way to find out your coverage is to find out 300 times your monthly expenses and add up your outstanding liabilities to it.
+In the end, you can include 30-40 lacs more into the final number to take care of your other financial goals in future like kid’s education, etc.

-For example a guy with monthly expenses of Rs 50,000 per month and with 60 lacs of outstanding loan will need 300 x 50,0000 + 60 lacs = 2.1 crore at the minimum.
-So he can take 2.5 crore term plan for himself.
+For example, a guy with monthly expenses of Rs 50,000 per month and with 60 lacs of the outstanding loan will need 300 x 50,000 + 60 lacs = 2.1 crores at the minimum.
+So he can take a 2.5 crore term plan for himself.

-The “10 times of your income” marketing will say that he should buy a 6 crore term plan, where as his right number would be in range of 1.5 to 2 crore only.
+The “10 times of your income” marketing will say that he should buy a 6 crore term plan, whereas his right number would be in the range of 1.5 to 2 crore only.

-There are 24 life insurance companies in India (year 2017) right now.
-Do you think each of them are equal in terms of surviving, claim settlement experience (not ratio), dealing with clients, depth of medical examinations , integrity in conducting business and what not?
+There are 24 life insurance companies in India (the year 2017) right now.
+Do you think each of them are equal in terms of surviving, claim settlement experience (not ratio), dealing with clients, depth of medical examinations, integrity in conducting business and what not?

-Here is the list all the life insurance companies in India as of 2017.
+Here are the list of all the life insurance companies in India as of 2017.